conradhi/project/README.md

 ## Description

 The application aims to facilitate the process of planning a vacation destination with respect to where the weather is pleasant.
+OBS!
+Firebase deployment is under construction, please use localHost to run the application!

 <hr>